What is a Bond Fund?

 Bond funds come in many shapes and sizes.
 Some of the major bond-fund categories are:

 Most investors agree that it is usually easier and less expensive to invest in bond funds than to choose each and every bond in a portfolio.
-And in addition to the convenience of monthly payments, a bond fund's instant diversification often means lower risk.
-Bond funds also are a way to avoid the often higher transaction costs and lower liquidity associated with trading individual bonds -- it's often easier to sell bond fund shares than to sell a particular bond, especially if that bond has unusual characteristics or a low credit rating.
+And aside from the convenience of monthly payments, a bond fund's instant diversification often means lower risk.
+Bond funds also are a way to avoid the high transaction costs and lower liquidity associated with trading individual bonds -- it's often easier to sell bond fund shares than to sell shares of an individual bond.

-Even higher on the risk spectrum are high-yield bond funds, which invest in corporate bonds rated below BBB and tend to be more sensitive to changes in their issuers' financial outlooks than to changes in interest rates (they subsequently can actually offer investors a hedge against interest rate risk).
+Even higher on the risk spectrum are high-yield bond funds, which invest in corporate bonds rated below BBB.
+These funds tend to be more volatile, as well as more sensitive to changes in their issuers' financial outlooks.